Multi-User MIMO Scheduling in the Fourth Generation Cellular Uplink: Simulation Results

 \section{Simulation Results}

 In this section we present our simulation results.
-We simulate an uplink with 10 users, wherein the BS is equipped with four receive antennas.
-The system has $280$ sub-carriers divided into 20 RBs (of size 14 sub-carriers each) available as data subcarriers that are used for serving the users.
-We assume 10 active users all of whom have identical maximum transmit powers.
-We use the SCM urban macro channel model (with co-polarized antennas having $10\lambda,\;1\lambda$ separation at the BS and the mobile (user), respectively, and $15^o$ BS mean angular spread) to generate the channel between each user and the base-station.
-In all the results given below we assume an infinitely backlogged traffic model.
+We simulate an uplink wherein the BS is equipped with four receive antennas and each user has up-to two transmit antennas.
+The system has $1024$ sub-carriers out of which $300$ sub-carriers divided into 25 RBs (comprising of 12 consecutive sub-carriers each) are available as data sub-carriers that are used for serving the users.
+We assume 10 active users, all of whom have identical maximum transmit powers and identical path loss factors.
+We then use the SCM Urban Macro channel model \cite{3gpp} to generate the channel between each user and the base-station in an independent identically distributed (i.i.d.) manner.
+The antenna spacing at the BS is set to be $10\;\lambda$ while that at each user is set to be $1\;\lambda$.
+In all the results given below we assume that the BS employs the optimal receiver and each user can employ an unconstrained (Gaussian) input alphabet.
+Furthermore, unless otherwise mentioned, we assume an infinitely backlogged traffic model wherein each user has an infinite buffer size. \footnote{We normalize the per-user channels and the noise variance at the BS appropriately and refer to the max transmit power of each user as the (transmit) SNR.} Also, the per-user weights which are given as inputs to the scheduling algorithm are all set to one so that the objective in (\ref{eq:original}) reduces to the sum rate.
+We note that since the system considered is homogeneous, fairness among users will also be ensured.